-- Establish one or more product security policies that: - include measures to avoid the possibility of undisclosed synthetic diamonds being switched for natural diamonds at your facilities - use the policies to set out the expectations of employees, on-site contractors and visitors (also review COP 13 Security); - outline how you will segregate your natural diamond processing and trade from your synthetic diamond business (where applicable); - address all potential mixing points (that is, anywhere in your facilities with a potential risk that synthetic diamonds could be inadvertently switched for or mixed with natural diamonds); - are reflected in relevant operational procedures; and - are communicated internally.
+- Establish one or more product security policies that: - include measures to avoid the possibility of undisclosed materials being switched for natural diamonds or coloured gemstones at your facilities - use the policies to set out the expectations of employees, on-site contractors and visitors (also review COP 13 Security); - outline how you will segregate the processing of different stones and materials (where applicable); - address all potential mixing points (that is, anywhere in your facilities with a potential risk that undisclosed materials could be inadvertently switched for or mixed with your diamonds and coloured gemstones); - are reflected in relevant operational procedures; and - are communicated internally.

-- Make sure that your operational procedures cover the handling, storage and transportation of diamonds at all points in your facilities.
-That includes, for example: - ensuring strict controls to determine who is authorised to handle diamonds, and under what circumstances; - clearly defining and controlling arrangements for securely storing diamonds on-site; - using strong inventory management and chain-of-custody systems for all diamonds stored, transported and handled onsite; and - reviewing your security systems in and around the areas where diamonds are handled, stored and transported. - Train all staff involved in handling, moving or storing diamonds at your facilities.
+- Make sure that your operational procedures cover the handling, storage and transportation of diamonds and coloured gemstones at all points in your facilities.
+That includes, for example: - ensuring strict controls to determine who is authorised to handle diamonds and coloured gemstones, and under what circumstances; - clearly defining and controlling arrangements for securely storing diamonds and coloured gemstones on-site; - using strong inventory management and chain-of-custody systems for all diamonds and coloured gemstones stored, transported and handled onsite; and - reviewing your security systems in and around the areas where diamonds and coloured gemstones are handled, stored and transported. - Train all staff involved in handling, moving or storing diamonds and coloured gemstones at your facilities.
 Review your training programmes at least once a year. - Monitor how well your policies and procedures are implemented and review their effectiveness regularly.
 Make sure you address any gaps and weaknesses identified during review, and investigate all instances of product switching thoroughly. - In all cases, be sure to fully document all your procedures.

-COP 29.3C: DUE DILIGENCE ON UNDISCLOSED SYNTHETIC DIAMONDS
+COP 29.3C: DUE DILIGENCE ON UNDISCLOSED MATERIALS